California's Guide to Conditional Use Permit

 • Consider modifications that address potential objections

-The public hearing is your opportunity to present your case.
-Planning commissioners base their decision on the administrative record created during this proceeding.
+The public hearing is your opportunity to present your project to the Planning commissioners.

 1. Staff presents its report and recommendation